Kura Clover (Coated or Uncoated)

 A soil test is recommended for proper plant establishment and growth.

+Because of Kura Clover’s low seedling vigor, it is mandatory to sow Kura without companion grasses or small grains.
+Other grasses should be interseeded into Kura once it is established.
+The use of herbicides are recommended; failure to control competition (weeds or volunteer grasses) may result in stand failure by over competition.
 Very little growth is expected in the first season and flowering in most cultivars does not occur until the second season after induction by low temperature in the winter.
 Flowering in the next season will occur in early May.

-Kura stands are slow to establish so Kura should be grown by itself the first year and then companion grasses can be introduced.
+Kura stands are slow to establish, so Kura should be grown by itself the first year and then companion grasses can be introduced.
 Rotational grazing is more productive than continuous grazing.